El Salvador offers $30 bitcoin starter account, use optional

 El Salvador’s Legislative Assembly approved legislation on June 9 making Bitcoin legal tender in the country, the first nation to do so.

 Zelaya said the $120 million for the accounts will come out of the government’s general fund.
 “Upon registering, the person will receive $30 dollars in Bitcoins” to promote the scheme, Zelaya said.

 “We hope to reach a maximum of 4 million wallets, that means covering $120 million, but I don’t think we will reach that amount,” he said.

 El Savador’s national debt is already reaching troubling proportions.

 The company that has run a Bitcoin ATM in the Salvadoran beach town of El Zonte for about a year announced it was installing a second machine in the capital and plans to put in at least a dozen others at shopping malls.
 The machines give dollars in exchange for Bitcoin or takes dollars and gives credit in Bitcoin.

-The digital currency, originally created to be money out of the control of governments, can be used in any transaction and any business will have to accept payment in Bitcoin, with the exception of those lacking the technology to do so.
-The U.S. dollar will also continue to be El Salvador’s currency and no one will be forced to pay in Bitcoin, according to the legislation approved late Tuesday.
+The digital currency can be used in E Salvador in any transaction and any business will have to accept payment in Bitcoin, with the exception of those lacking the technology to do so.
+The U.S. dollar will also continue to be El Salvador’s currency and no one will be forced to pay in Bitcoin, according to the legislation.

 The exchange rate between the two currencies will be established by the market and all prices will be able to be expressed in Bitcoin — though for accounting purposes, the dollar will continue to be the currency of reference.